smellyshovel/vue-custom-context-menu/README.md

 </template>
 ```

-> Note that in this case you have to provide the `ref="wrapped-context-menu"` to the wrapped Context Menu
+> Note that in this case you'll have to provide the `ref="wrapped-context-menu"` to the wrapped Context Menu

 You can also completely disable all the Context Menus (including the browser's native one) for a specific element by providing it with `v-context-menu="null"`